otorras/dotfiles/README.md

 ## My dotfiles
-Execute setup.rb to copy all the dotfiles to the HOME directory
+Execute `rake install` to generate the dotfiles